Are Contact Lenses a Good

 Controlling Nearsightedness With Contacts

-But a modified technique of fitting gas permeable lenses called orthokeratology or "ortho-k" can temporarily reverse myopia.
+Also, a modified method of fitting rigid gas permeable contact lenses called orthokeratology (or "ortho-k") has been proven successful in reversing existing nearsightedness in myopic children.
 The technique uses specially designed GP lenses that change the shape of the cornea while the lenses are worn at night during sleep.
 In the morning, the lenses are removed, and when successful, ortho-k enables a nearsighted person to see clearly without glasses during the day.

 The correction of myopia provided by ortho-k, however, is only temporary.
 The cornea-reshaping lenses must be worn regularly during sleep to maintain good uncorrected vision during the day.